Heartworms In Dogs; A Natural, Definitive Heartworm Symptoms Solution and/or Monthly Preventative for Heartworm Symptoms in Dogs

 Pet owners should become suspicious of heartworms in their dogs if theirs begins to show certain "traditional" indications such as the most common clinical signs of; chronic coughing, tiring easily, unwillingness to exercise, difficulty breathing, lethargy, an enlarging abdomen, collapsing.
 The video above certainly prompts reasons why timing is critical.
 Pet owners MUST decide quickly how to proceed as every day matters.

-Note that if a dog is mearly entering into the 2nd stage (roughly) of the disease, occasional coughing would really be the only symptom you would see prevalent.
+Note that if a dog is mearly entering into, or mid-way through the 2nd stage (roughly) of the disease, occasional coughing would really be the only symptom you would see prevalent.
 Liver and Kidney damage would be at a minimum if at all.
 Acting quickly on which treatment method you choose for your companion is essential now.

-However, by the time your pet shows some of above types of infection indications combined;
+However, by the time your pet shows some of the advanced heartworm symptoms shown above combined;

 - damage to the heart, liver, kidneys, and lungs has began or is well advanced into 3rd or final (4th) stage.